-Mix the sugar.
 Add 3 cups of water and sugar to pitcher.
 Use the least amount first; you can always add more later.
-If you like your lemonade tart (as we do!), you won't want to.
+If you like your lemonade tart, you won't want to.
 Screw on lid and shake for 30 seconds or until sugar is dissolved.
 A minute or two after shaking the water should look clear.

-Superfine sugar is available in stores, but is relatively expensive compared to using granulated sugar to make your own superfine sugar.
-(Note: You use more superfine sugar than you would granulated sugar in a boil recipe.)
+- Superfine sugar is available in stores but is relatively expensive compared to making your own superfine sugar.
 You can make superfine sugar in advance and have it available for the kids to use.
-We use the blender rather than the food processor so the kids can make it too.

 - Sugar substitutes, such as Splenda and stevia, will dissolve using this method.
 If you substitute one of these for all or part of the sugar, you should use less since those sweeteners are made to equate with granulated sugar.
 You can always add more to the finished product if you don't think it is sweet enough.